Information on previous workshop held on August 26-27, 2014 (date of next workshop TBA)

-Hear world renowned color experts discuss color principles, lighting effects, developing your color palette, implement a digital color program, and much more.
+Hear world renowned color experts discuss color principles, lighting effects, developing your color palette, implementing a digital color program, and much more.
 Ask all your color questions and participate in small-group sessions.

 This workshop is ideal for merchandisers, retailers, manufacturers, product developers, color approval managers, specifiers, and designers.

 |By August 11||US$705||US$1049|

 *If your company is a corporate member of AATCC, you must download the registration form and register offline to receive the member price.

 Attendance is limited; early registration is encouraged.
 Registration includes luncheons, break refreshments, and a copy of all available papers.

 Refunds will be honored if cancellations are received on or before August 11, 2014.
 No refunds will be given after August 11.
 A US$75 cancellation fee will be charged.